 Best phone 2016

-2015 was a stellar year for smartphones, and 2016 looks to be even better.
-The Samsung Galaxy S7 has just been launched, and the LG G5 and the HTC One M10 are set for imminent arrival, which means the humble smartphone is destined to become faster, more powerful and even more versatile than ever before.
+2015 was a stellar year for smartphones, and 2016 is even better.
+The recent launches of the Samsung Galaxy S7, the LG G5 and the HTC One M10 mean that the humble smartphone is destined to become faster, more powerful and even more versatile than ever before.

 But even without these slick new handsets, last year's best phones still compete for performance.